Chiral $Z^\prime$ in FASER, FASER2, DUNE, and ILC beam dump experiments: Model

 \subsection{$Z^\prime$ interactions with the fermions}

-From the above two examples, we find that charged fermions interact with $Z^\prime$ in the same way if we consider $x_\Phi^{}=1$ in Case-I. Due to the presence of the general U$(1)_X$ charges, the interaction Lagrangian between the $Z^\prime$ boson and the SM fermions $(f)$ including the quarks and leptons can be written as \bea \mathcal{L}^{f} = -g_X (\overline{f}\gamma_\mu q_{f_{L}^{}}^{} P_L^{} f+ \overline{f}\gamma_\mu q_{f_{R}^{}}^{} P_R^{} f) Z_\mu^\prime~, \eea where $P_{L(R)}^{}= (1 \pm \gamma_5)/2$.
-The quantities $q_{f_{L}^{}}^{}$ and $q_{f_{R}^{}}^{}$ are the U$(1)_X$ charges of the left and right handed fermions of the Cases-I and II.
-From Eq.~\eqref{Lag1}, we write the vector and axial vector couplings $(C_{V, A})$ for the charged and neutral fermions of our models in Tab.~\ref{tab-3} considering $x_\Phi^{}=1$ in Case-I and that will reproduce the couplings of the fermions with $Z^\prime$ in Case-II.
+From the above two examples, we find that charged fermions interact with $Z^\prime$ in the same way if we consider $x_\Phi^{}=1$ in case-I. Due to the presence of the general U$(1)_X$ charges, the interaction Lagrangian between the $Z^\prime$ boson and the SM fermions $(f)$ including the quarks and leptons can be written as \bea \mathcal{L}^{f} = -g_X (\overline{f}\gamma_\mu q_{f_{L}^{}}^{} P_L^{} f+ \overline{f}\gamma_\mu q_{f_{R}^{}}^{} P_R^{} f) Z_\mu^\prime~, \eea where $P_{L(R)}^{}= (1 \pm \gamma_5)/2$.
+The quantities $q_{f_{L}^{}}^{}$ and $q_{f_{R}^{}}^{}$ are the U$(1)_X$ charges of the left- and right-handed fermions of the cases-I and II.
+From Eq.~\eqref{Lag1}, we write the vector and axial-vector couplings $(C_{V, A})$ for the charged and neutral fermions of our models in Table~\ref{tab-3} considering $x_\Phi^{}=1$ in case-I and that will reproduce the couplings of the fermions with $Z^\prime$ in case-II.
+In this case, the charges of the fermions of case-II will be the same as those of case-I for different values of $x_H$ resulting in the same couplings with $Z^\prime$.

 Hence, the interactions between $Z^\prime$ and the SM fermions depend on the choices of $x_H^{}$ and $x_\Phi^{}$ manifesting the chiral nature of the model.
 Using Eq.~\eqref{Lag1}, we calculate the partial decay widths of $Z^\prime$ into different SM fermions.
 The partial decay width of the $Z^\prime$ into a pair of a single generation of charged fermions can be written as